-Founded in 1992, the party has been led since 1999 by the former Prime Minister of Guinea Sidya Touré.[1]
+The Union of Republican Forces (UFR; French: Union des Forces Républicaines) was a liberal political party in Guinea.
+Founded in 1992, the party was led by the former Prime Minister of Guinea Sidya Touré since 1999.[1]
 The party supported the 2007 general strike.[2]

 Touré finished in third place in both the 2010 and 2015 presidential elections, with vote shares of 15.6%[3] and 6.0%,[4] respectively.